-May perform other incidental tasks, as needed;
+May perform other incidental tasks, as needed.

-FULL PERFORMANCE SKILLS, ABILITIES AND ATTRIBUTES: Good knowledge of investigative practices, methods and techniques; knowledge of the goals and objectives of the Human Rights Commission; knowledge of civil rights laws and regulations; knowledge of human rights issues; skill in the development and negotiation of remedies; skill in interviewing; skill in the use automated information systems including word processing, email, spreadsheets, calendar, etc.; ability to interpret and apply relevant State and Federal laws, statutes and regulations; ability to gather and analyze data and recommend decisions; ability to plan and carry out an investigation; ability to research and evaluate information on an objective basis; ability to plan and present ideas clearly and effectively; ability to establish and maintain effective working relationships; ability to meet and deal with a wide variety of people effectively and to secure their cooperation; ability to read, speak and listen to the Spanish language at a level sufficient to pass a Spanish Language Proficiency Test; ability to communicate effectively in English, both orally and, in writing; ability to effectively use computer applications such as spreadsheets, word processing, email and database software; ability to read, write, speak, understand and communicate sufficiently in English to perform the essential functions of the position; initiative; tact; good judgment; discretion; thoroughness; integrity; physical condition commensurate with the demands of the position.
+FULL PERFORMANCE SKILLS, ABILITIES AND ATTRIBUTES: Good knowledge of investigative practices, methods and techniques; knowledge of the goals and objectives of the Human Rights Commission; knowledge of civil rights laws and regulations; knowledge of human rights issues; skill in the development and negotiation of remedies; skill in interviewing; ability to interpret and apply relevant State and Federal laws, statutes and regulations; ability to gather and analyze data and recommend decisions; ability to plan and carry out an investigation; ability to research and evaluate information on an objective basis; ability to plan and present ideas clearly and effectively; ability to establish and maintain effective working relationships; ability to meet and deal with a wide variety of people effectively and to secure their cooperation; ability to communicate effectively, both orally and in writing; skill in the use automated information systems including word processing, e-mail, spreadsheets, calendar, and database software; ability to read, write, speak, understand and communicate in English sufficiently to perform the essential functions of the position; initiative; tact; good judgment; discretion; thoroughness; integrity; physical condition commensurate with the demands of the position.

-MINIMUM ACCEPTABLE TRAINING AND EXPERIENCE: A Bachelor's Degree and one years of experience in interpreting and applying civil rights laws and regulations, performing investigative work in the human rights field, or mediating disputes and negotiating agreements in the human rights field.
+MINIMUM ACCEPTABLE TRAINING AND EXPERIENCE: A Bachelor's Degree\ and one years of experience in interpreting and applying civil rights laws and regulations, performing investigative work in the human rights field, or mediating disputes and negotiating agreements in the human rights field.

-Job Class Code: C3134
+Job Class Code: C3018